 How to Apply

-- Summer 2015 Session: The summer internship session begins the third week of June and ends the fourth week of September.
-If you are interested in applying for an internship in the Summer of 2015, please submit your application materials (resume and cover letter) by May 20, 2014.
+- Summer 2016 Session: The summer internship session begins in early June and ends in late September.
+If you are interested in applying for an internship in the Summer of 2016, please submit your application materials (resume and cover letter) by May 20, 2016.
 Indicate in your cover letter the session for which you are applying.

 - Fall 2015 Session: The fall internship session begins the second week of October and ends the fourth week of January.
 If you are interested in applying for an internship in the Fall of 2015, please submit your application materials (resume and cover letter) by September 10, 2015.
 Indicate in your cover letter the session for which you are applying.